Extreme Compressive Sampling for Covariance Estimation: Upper Bounds and Consequences

 This is the low-rank version of the spectral norm bound in Corollary~\ref{cor:gaussian_upper}; the only additional assumption is that the target covariance has rank at most $k$.
-The bound shows that if $n = \Theta(d)$, we may set $m = O(k\log^2(d)/\epsilon^2)$ to achieve spectral norm error $\epsilon$, which agrees with the sample complexity bounds in recent results~\cite{chen2013exact,cai2015rop,recht2011simpler}. \item In comparison with our previous work~\cite{krishnamurthy2014subspace}, the results here are significantly more refined.
+The bound shows that if $n = \tilde{\Theta}(\max\{d, k/\epsilon^2\})$, we may set $m = O(k\log^2(d)/\epsilon)$ to achieve spectral norm error $O(\epsilon)$, which agrees with the sample complexity bounds in recent results~\cite{chen2013exact,cai2015rop,recht2011simpler}.

+\item In comparison with our previous work~\cite{krishnamurthy2014subspace}, the results here are significantly more refined.
 First, our previous work used a data-splitting technique to avoid the bias demonstrated in Proposition~\ref{prop:unbiasedness} and consequently did not address the $m=1$ case as we do here.
-Secondly, in terms of rates, the results here are actually sharper.
-In Krishnamurthy \emph{et al.}~\cite{krishnamurthy2014subspace}, the rate of convergence in spectral norm for the full rank Gaussian case is $\tilde{O}\left(\sqrt{\frac{d^4}{nm}} + \frac{d^3}{nm^2}\right)$ which is polynomially worse than our $\tilde{O}\left(\sqrt{\frac{d^3}{nm^2}}\right)$ bound here.
-As we will see in Theorem~\ref{thm:spectral_lower} below, this latter rate is minimax optimal. \end{enumerate}
+Secondly, in terms of rates, the results here are sharper.
+In Krishnamurthy \emph{et al.}~\cite{krishnamurthy2014subspace}, the rate of convergence in spectral norm for the full rank Gaussian case has leading order term $\tilde{O}\left(\|\Sigma\|_2\sqrt{\frac{d^3}{nm}}\right)$ which is polynomially worse than our $\tilde{O}\left(\|\Sigma\|_2\sqrt{\frac{d^3}{nm^2}}\right)$ bound\footnote{That paper has an error that changes their reported rate to $\tilde{O}\left(\sqrt{\frac{d \mu^2}{nm}} + \frac{d \mu}{nm^2}\right)$ where $\mu$ upper bounds the squared Euclidean norm of each vector.
+In the Gaussian case, $\mu = \tilde{O}(d\|\Sigma\|_2)$.}.
+As we will see in Theorem~\ref{thm:spectral_lower} below, this latter rate is minimax optimal.
+Finally, we also derive $\ell_{\infty}$ guarantees, whereas our prior work focuses on the spectral norm. \end{enumerate}